Feincraft/FinewatchJS/README.md

 - **B Button:** Start app
 - **AB Buttons:** Close running app

-When an app is started started, the A and B buttons will perform different functions, as defined by the app or game running.
+When an app is started started, the A and B buttons will perform different functions, as defined by the app or game running.<br/>
-Other inputs may also be used, such as shake, rotate screen, light level, sound level and others.
+Other inputs may also be used, such as shake, rotate screen, light level, sound level and others.<br/>
 To close an app, press A and B together.

-## Watch App
+## :watch: Watch App

 Controls:
 - **A Button:** Adjust hours
 - **B Button:** Adjust minutes

-## RPS Game
+## :scissors:	RPS Game

 Randomly shows rock, paper or scissors when watch is shaken.

-## Memory Game
+## :brain: Memory Game

-Shows a random set of dots which fade after 10 seconds.
-Player needs to guess where they were.
+Shows a random set of dots which fade after 10 seconds. <br/>
+Player needs to guess where they were.<br/>
 Controls:
 - **A Button:** Move selector dot
 - **B Button:** Select a dot.

-If selected correctly, the dot will blink, otherwise the game ends.
+If selected correctly, the dot will blink, otherwise the game ends.<br/>
 Press A to restart game.

-If player found all dots, the score is shown.
+If player found all dots, the score is shown.<br/>
 Press A to restart game.

-## Acid Rain Game
+## :cloud_with_rain: Acid Rain Game

-Player must avoid falling drops from the top of the screen.
+Player must avoid falling drops from the top of the screen.<br/>
 Controls:
 - **A Button:** Move left or restart game
 - **B Button:** Move right